 Keeping your baby healthy

-Your baby gets vaccinations (immunizations) as part of well baby care.
+Your baby gets vaccinations as part of well-baby care.
 Vaccinations protect your baby from serious childhood diseases, like polio, chickenpox, mumps and the flu.
-Your baby should get vaccinations and boosters regularly, all the way through age 18.
+Find out what vaccinations your baby needs and when he gets them.

 Most common questions